PnS2019/pns2019.github.com/python-sc.md

 __Remark__: Python 3.6 has gained full support from the scientific community.
 Python 2.7 was the default choice of the module.
 However, as Python 2's support will be ended soon, we choose Python 3.5/3.6 as the default Python version for this edition.

-__Remark__: Do not use Python 3.7 for now as many softwares haven't supported for this version yet.
+__Remark__: Do not use Python 3.7 for now as many softwares don't have support for this version yet.

 ## How to Install Other Python Packages?